How Much Does a Tiny House Cost?

 Prefab tiny-house manufacturers target the DIY crowd by offering tiny-house kits for sale in various stages of completion.
 Some require quite a bit of work, while others don’t.
 Some kits come with excellent instructions, while other manufacturers expect the DIYer to have construction knowledge.

-Before taking the plunge and building a tiny house, understand that you won’t have any warranty if you make costly mistakes.
+Before taking the plunge and learning how to build their own tiny house, customers will need to understand that there won’t be a warranty to rely on if any costly mistakes are made.
 Often, a contractor will offer a 1-year guarantee on workmanship.
 In addition, it takes quite a bit of time to construct a tiny house.
 After all, all the elements present in a traditional home are included—they’re just scaled down.
 Scaling down requires precision and skill, and most tiny-home buyers will be happier if they leave the construction to the pros.

 Ready to build a tiny house?